ScanMountGoat/Smush-Material-Research/Textures.md

 The blend map is used for blending between materials for ink, metal box, and gold forms (Xerneas) based on an animated threshold value.

-Cavity maps are similar to ambient occlusion maps but only occlude the specular shading.
+Cavity maps are similar to ambient occlusion maps but only occlude the specular and rim lighting.
 These maps are usually set to a default value of white.

 | Channel | Usage |
 | --- | --- |